 Area Agency on Aging of Northwest Michigan also receives contributions from clients, caregivers, and the general public.
 These contributions help us expand our reach to provide more services to those that need them.
 We are committed to funding services that operate effectively and efficiently.
 As a steward of these monies, the Area Agency on Aging of Northwest Michigan is vigilant in assuring the funds are spent responsibly.

 AAANM provides services directly

-AAANM has approximately 40 staff, consisting of an Executive Director and a Leadership Team, Access and Eligibility Specialists, Registered Nurses, Social Workers, Dietitians, a Housing Specialist, Long-Term Care Ombudsman, Medicare/Medicaid Assistance Program Coordinator and other administrative/program support staff.
+AAANM has approximately 40 staff, consisting of an Executive Director and a Leadership Team, Access and Eligibility Specialists, Registered Nurses, Social Workers, a Dietitian, a Housing Specialist, Long-Term Care Ombudsman, Medicare/Medicaid Assistance Program Coordinator and other administrative/program support staff.

 AAANM provides the following services directly with its staff:

 - Information & Referral

 - Options Counseling